teddyoweh/Screenshot-Logger/README.md

 ### Using it

-screenshotLogger was programmed with ease-of-use in mind.
 First, import screenshotLogger from screenshotLogger

 ```Python
 from screenshotLogger import screenshotLogger